 - Children of parents who are members* of the Church of England or other Christian denominations for whom the preferred school is the nearest Church of England school to the home address (see * below).

-* For admission under criterion 4, parents will be asked to demonstrate membership of the appropriate Christian denomination by submitting with their application, a letter from their minister or other church leader confirming the parents’ regular and frequent attendance at church.
+* For admission under criterion 4 and 5, parents will be asked to demonstrate membership of the appropriate Christian denomination by submitting with their application, a letter from their minister or other church leader confirming the parents’ regular and frequent attendance at church.

 If we are unable to offer a child a place at our school, due to oversubscription then Bradford Council will allocate an alternative, please read the ‘Co-ordinated Admission Scheme for the Bradford Metropolitan District Area’ for further information.
 Any parent who is unhappy with the allocation has the right of appeal by applying to Bradford Council.
 An independent appeals panel then meets to consider all appeals by parents/carers who have been refused a place at our school and who wish to appeal against this decision.
 An appeals panel’s decision is binding for all parties concerned.
 If the appeals panel decides that we should admit a child to our school, then we will accept this and continue to do all we can to provide the best education for all the children at our school.
 (Details of appeal arrangements are set out in the Code of Practice on School Admissions Appeals, which came into force in September 2002).